AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/manage-digital-assets.md

 >[!NOTE]
 >
->Se hai configurato il rilevatore di duplicazione utilizzando `/apps/example/config.author/com.adobe.cq.assetcompute.impl.assetprocessor.AssetDuplicationDetector.cfg.json` file di configurazione (configurazione OSGi), è possibile continuare a utilizzarlo, tuttavia, Adobe consiglia di utilizzare il nuovo metodo.
+>If you have configured Duplication Detector using `/apps/example/config.author/com.adobe.cq.assetcompute.impl.assetprocessor.AssetDuplicationDetector.cfg.json` configuration file (OSGi configuration), you can continue to use it, however, Adobe recommends to use the new method.

-Una volta attivato, Experience Manager invia le notifiche delle risorse duplicate alla casella in entrata dell’Experience Manager. È un risultato aggregato per più duplicati.
+Once enabled, Experience Manager sends notifications of duplicate assets to the Experience Manager Inbox. È un risultato aggregato per più duplicati.
 Gli utenti possono scegliere di rimuovere le risorse in base ai risultati.

 ![Notifica della casella in entrata per le risorse duplicate](assets/duplicate-detect-inbox-notification.png)